Chart Color Schemes

 Burton's young demographic places it in the bottom 15% of areas nationwide

-Burton's median age of 33 years is significantly younger than Greater Adelaide's 39 and considerably younger than the national average of 38.
-The population aged 5-14 represents 15.9%, higher than Greater Adelaide, while those aged 75-84 make up 2.5%, lower than Greater Adelaide.
-Between 2021 and the present, the proportion of the population aged 15-24 has increased from 13.1% to 14.3%.
-Conversely, the proportion of those aged 25-34 has decreased from 14.8% to 13.4%.
-By 2041, demographic forecasts indicate substantial changes in Burton's population structure.
-The number of people aged 45-54 is projected to increase by 258 individuals (32%) from 804 to 1,063.
-Meanwhile, the number of those aged 55-64 is set to grow modestly by 1% (7 people).
+Burton's median age was 33 years as of 2021, which is younger than Greater Adelaide's median age of 39 and considerably younger than the national average of 38 years.
+The population aged 5-14 represented 15.9% of Burton's total population in 2021, compared to Greater Adelaide.
+The 75-84 age group made up only 2.5% of Burton's population during this period.
+Between 2021 and the present day, the proportion of the population aged 15-24 has increased from 13.1% to 14.3%.
+Conversely, the percentage of individuals aged 25-34 decreased from 14.8% to 13.4% during this time period.
+Looking ahead to 2041, population forecasts suggest significant demographic shifts in Burton.
+The number of people aged 45-54 is projected to rise by 252 individuals (a 31% increase) from 813 to 1,066.
+However, the population aged 5-14 is expected to decrease over this time frame.